compunautics/compunaut_rundeck_jobs/docs/node_ops/linux.rst

 This job deletes all entries involving a particular node from Influxdb, which is the metric storage database that is used by Grafana for time series monitoring.

-It works by targeting any node with 'db' in the hostname.
+It works by targeting any node with the 'influxdb_server' tag.
 Using a list of hostnames given in the options, it logs into the node using the 'rundeck-svc' user and then executes the following BASH
 script: